k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: prevent candles from spawning as 'rotted'
 - Livelog wishes granted exclusively by the Magic 8-Ball
 - Encyclopedia entries for latest two forged artifacts
+- Wielding or wearing an object that grants petrification resistance will cure it if in the process of being petrified